richard-porter/richard-porter/README.md

 **If you use AI regularly** → Read the [Diagnostic Vocabulary](https://github.com/richard-porter/frozen-kernel/blob/main/diagnostic-vocabulary.md).
 It names what’s happening to you.

+**If you want to understand the failure modes before reading about the fixes** → Read [`whose-optimization.md`](https://github.com/richard-porter/frozen-kernel/blob/main/whose-optimization.md).
+One page.
+One question.
+Everything else follows from it.

 **If you’re building AI products** → Read the [Field Guide](https://github.com/richard-porter/ai-collaboration-field-guide).
 It shows you what your users experience.

-**If you want tools you can use immediately** → Start with the [Sovereign Thinking Tools](https://github.com/richard-porter/ai-collaboration-field-guide/tree/main/sovereign-thinking-tools).
-Five operational protocols for unblocking, reducing noise, and staying sovereign.

 **If you’re working on agent networks** → Read the [Trust Chain Protocol](https://github.com/richard-porter/trust-chain-protocol).
 It addresses the coordination safety gap that no existing framework was designed for.

-**If you’re curious about the whole thing** → Start with the [Taller Shell](https://github.com/richard-porter/dimensional-authorship/tree/main/case-study-taller-shell).
+**If you’re curious about the origin story** → Start with the [origin event](https://github.com/richard-porter/dimensional-authorship/tree/main/origin) (January 5, 2026) and the [case study](https://github.com/richard-porter/dimensional-authorship/tree/main/case-study-taller-shell).
 It’s three novels about mercy and broken things, and the story of one person figuring out how to work with AI without losing himself in the process.

+**If you came here from a technical direction** → The [Safety Ledgers](https://github.com/richard-porter/safety-ledgers) and [Trust Chain Protocol](https://github.com/richard-porter/trust-chain-protocol) map directly to OWASP, regulatory frameworks, and medical device safety logic.

 -----